0xKourama/Elbanna-NP-Notes/course.md

 2. storing data in correct format
 3. processing data correctly

+# what can you interact with using powershell?
+1. processes
+2. services
+3. scheduled tasks
+4. files
+5. disks
+6. VMs
+7. DNS/DHCP
+8. WSUS
+9. Exchange
+10. active directory
+11. the eventlog
+12. Azure
+13. sharepoint
+14. VMware
+15. PowerCLI
+## inshort: all windows components

 # what are the variable types in powershell?
 1. integers
 2. strings